chrisroadmap/ar6/README.md

 This notebook was pieced together in stages, over a period of nearly two years, in the face of conflicting priorities and changing assessments.
 It's highly likely that one or two links in the chain are broken.
 [Please raise an issue](https://github.com/chrisroadmap/ar6/issues) if something isn't working.

 ## Credits
-- Glen Harris and Mark Ringer for the two layer climate model in `src/ar6/twolayermodel`, and the CMIP6 tunings
 - Matt Palmer: box 7.2 figure 1 and figure 7.3
+- Mark Zelinka: figure 7.10 (externally hosted)
+- Dan Lunt: figures 7.11, 7.13, 7.19 (externally hosted)
+- Masa Watanabe: figure 7.17 (contributed)
+- Piers Forster: figures 7.18 and 7.22
 - Bill Collins: figure 7.21
-- Piers Forster: figure 7.22
+- Michelle Cain: figure 7.22
+- Sophie Berger: figure 1, FAQ 7.3 (contributed)
 - Nick Leach: FaIR calibrations for the carbon cycle
-- Masa Watanabe: figure 7.17 (contributed)
-- Sophie Berger: figure 1, FAQ 7.3 (contributed)
+- Glen Harris and Mark Ringer for the two layer climate model in `src/ar6/twolayermodel`, and the CMIP6 tunings
 - Brad Hall: greenhouse gas concentrations

 If I forgot you, please [raise an issue](https://github.com/chrisroadmap/ar6/issues).